How To Make Sourdough Starter

 Day 7.

-Your starter should be very bubbly and you are almost ready to bake!
-It should have a sweet and tangy aroma.
+• Your new starter should have lots of bubbles and you are almost ready to bake!
+A healthy starter should look light and airy and have a sweet and tangy aroma.
 It should not be a sharp or harsh smell.
-It should look light and airy.

 When is starter ready to bake with?